 Crystal vs metal singing bowls - Mindful Store

 Crystal or metal?
-It's the question most singing bowl buyers eventually land on, and the answers online are surprisingly unhelpful.
-Most posts are written by sellers pushing whichever has the higher margin, or by people who've never actually held both.
+It's the question most singing bowl buyers eventually land on, and most posts on the topic are written by sellers pushing whichever has the higher margin.
+Below is the comparison we'd want if we were buying our first bowl.

 The quick comparison